komagata/random-lunch-mail/README.md

     $ bundle
     $ bundle exec ruby random_lunch.rb

-Use cron addon if you deploy to heroku.
+Use cron addon if you want to deploy to heroku.

+    $ heroku addons:add cron:daily